latest nhpb_banner 1__compressed2

 Financial assistance programs and grants

 Energy conservation is provided from the Weatherization Assistance Program.
-This can offer free savings and conservation measures to income eligible households in the region.
+This can offer free conservation measures to income eligible households in the region.
 It is offered in all of the counties, including Richmond and Columbia.
 The program prioritizes low-income people, especially the elderly and families with young children.

 Housing and rent assistance is offered by the Central Savannah River Area Economic Opportunity Authority.
 The non-profit can offer subsidized housing, shelter and other support services to homeless families in the region.
 The goal is to help them achieve self sufficiency and find permanent housing.